The Ultimate Guide to Go-to-Market Strategy for SaaS [Examples Included]

 In general, these are the pricing models used by SaaS companies:

-- Freemium SaaS pricing model: this works for SaaS businesses whose products may need a longer period to understand or grasp value from.
-You can use a free plan with limited features to give users a longer time to explore the product and also increase their chances of upgrading to a paid plan.
+- Freemium SaaS pricing model: this works for B2B SaaS businesses whose products may need a longer period to understand or grasp value from.
+You can use a free plan with limited features to give new customers a long time to explore the product and also increase their chances of upgrading to a paid plan.

 - Flat rate SaaS pricing model: this involves offering your product and all its features to users at a fixed rate each month.
 No pricing plans based on features, they get everything at one price.